Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: numerical results

 In order to calculate the speedup we need $p^{*}$.
 However, in the QAOA for larger $n$ values, the algorithm does not achieve the desired accuracy $r^{*}$ for $p \leq 8$.
 Thus some extrapolation is required and this means choosing some fitting functions for $r(p)$, choosing the point where the curve intersects $r^{*}$ and rounding $p$ at that point to the nearest integer.
 We fit both the w3r results and the u3r results in the standard QAOA using the purely empirical forms in~\cite{lukin}.

-The fits are generally remarkably good, but we have no explanation for this.
-We have also performed a scaling analysis, given in the SM, which shows that the points collapse onto a straight line in a rescaled plot.
+The fits are surprisingly good.
+We have no good explanation for this at this point, but high-quality empirical fits often lead to later insights.
+We have also performed a scaling analysis, given in Appendix~\ref{sec:fit}, which shows that the points collapse onto a straight line in a rescaled plot.
 For the QAOA and w3r graphs the fitting functions are:

 The forms for the ab-QAOA for w3r graphs are slightly different, though we do not know at this point if the difference in the forms has any fundamental significance.
 The functions are: